STI

 Symptoms

-STIs often have no symptoms, so you can never be sure that you haven't been infected by one or more STIs unless you protect yourself and get tested regularly.
+STIs often have no symptoms, so you can never be sure that you haven't been infected by one or more STIs unless you go for regular screening.

 STIs have multiple symptoms, which can often be confused with those of other infections and diseases.

-It's important to know your body and be able to detect any unusual changes in your genital and anal areas.
+It's important to know your body and be able to detect any unusual changes in your genitals and anal area.
 These changes can be :

 - Unusual discharge from the vagina, penis or anus